audibleblink/DoubleTap/README.md

 ## Usage

+**Notice**: I'd classify this more as a 'library' than a typical 'tool'.

+> Take this :ruby: It's dangerous to go alone.

+<sub>*some assembly required. the lego kind, not the x86 kind*</sub>

 The main `doubletap` script should detect if you have the required docker images build, and build them if not.